yabinmeng/nosqlbench-build-docs/site/content/reference/command_line.md

     --progress logonly:5m

-NOTE: The progress indicator on console is provided by default unless logging levels are turned up or there is a script invocation on the command line.
+👉 The progress indicator on console is provided by default unless logging levels are turned up or there is a script invocation on the command line.

 If you want to add in classic time decaying histogram metrics for your histograms and timers, you